thoughtbot/superglue/docs/recipes.md

   }
 ```

 In this example, `defer: :manual` is used on the node.
-BreezyTemplate will render without that node, and you need to manual request it with [node filtering](api/react-redux.md#filtering-nodes) like the example above.
+PropsTemplate will render without that node, and you need to manually request it using [traversals](api/react-redux.md#traversing-nodes) like the example above.

 If you need to send over a list of fake line items, you can use the following approach: